- The Fantasy Premier League 2025/26 season is well underway, with the first four gameweeks already in the books.

 Hugo Ekitiké (Liverpool)

 Liverpool’s new signing, Hugo Ekitiké, managed a bright start in his Premier League career, as he recorded two goals and one assist at the end of the second game of the new PL season.
 Starting with the FPL valuation of £8.5m, Ekitiké has quickly moved to the valuation of £8.8m.
 However, in the last two games against Arsenal and Burnley, he failed to add any performance points in the FPL.
-Surely, with the valuation of £8.8m, there may be some panic regarding him, as some managers may target him as the next FPL transfer out, but the Reds’ next two fixtures are against Everton and Crystal Palace, where the French striker can prove himself once again.
+Surely, with the valuation of £8.8m, there may be some panic regarding him, as some managers may target him as the next FPL transfer out.
+However, the Reds’ next two fixtures are against Everton and Crystal Palace, where the French striker can prove himself once again.

 Chris Wood (Nottingham Forest)

 Starting with a £7.5m FPL valuation, Wood scored twice against Brentford in their new PL season opener, but then he failed to record any direct goal involvement in the last three fixtures, as his FPL valuation fell from £7.7m to £7.6m.
 However, it is still not a panic time to transfer him out, especially when Forest will now face promoted teams Burnley and Sunderland in their next two PL fixtures.
+He is my strong recommendation for the FPL Gameweek 5 tips.

 FPL Panic Transfers to Avoid for Gameweek 5 (Transfers In)